-I smile every time I remember how my three year old daughter reacted when she saw stuffed cabbage on the Christmas table and screamed ‘YUCKY’.
-However, after she tried it she realized how delicious it was.
-Ever since then she makes sure that it is on the Christmas menu every year.
+I smile every time I remember my daughter’s reaction.
+She was three years old when she saw stuffed cabbage on the Christmas table and screamed ‘YUCKY’.
+However, after she tried it, she realized how delicious it was.
+Ever since then, she makes sure that it is on the Christmas menu every year.

 I don’t think it is an accident that stuffed cabbage is a Christmas dish.
 You can surely serve it any time of the year but it is the perfect dish for the holidays.
 In the old days, families butchered their pigs and the meat was ready to be used by around this time.
-Also, there weren’t too many vegetables available except for a few like cabbage and onions.
+Also, there weren’t too many vegetables available except for a few like cabbages and onions.
 Not to mention that the dish can be kept in the cold for a couple of days.
 In fact, it tastes the best after a few days.
-This was an important consideration because Christmas went on for days back in the old times and according to traditional customs, women were not allowed to work during the celebrations.
+This was an important consideration too.
+Christmas went on for days back in the old times.
+According to traditional customs, people were not allowed to work during the celebrations.

 What you need